openspending/community.openspending.org/resources/journo/resources/tax-avoidance-evasion.md

 ## What now?

 So, we've described the main routes for this little exercise in tax reporting.
-Below, we've suggested some possible challenges for you to investigate yourselves - please let us know via the [open spending mailing list](http://lists.okfn.org/mailman/listinfo/openspending) if you have any success in uncovering avoidance or evasion via these routes!
+Below, we've suggested some possible challenges for you to investigate yourselves - please let us know via the [OpenSpending mailing list](http://lists.okfn.org/mailman/listinfo/openspending) if you have any success in uncovering avoidance or evasion via these routes!

 ### Challenges